y2kbugger/y2kbugger.github.io/content/electronics/compact-bus-display.rst

 Motivation
 ==========
 The goal was to make an easy way to glance at the bus signals on my breadboard Z80 computer.
-My goasls for this project is to learn about what the cpu is doing, and watch it happen.
-This means features such as: writing memory by hand, stopping the clock, single stepping the processor, watching as various signals on the computer change.
+The purpose of this project is to learn about what the cpu is doing, and watch it happen.

+This means features such as:

+- writing memory by hand
+- stopping the clock
+- single stepping the processor
+- observe bus-transfers and IO

 This can be done either mostly in software, or mostly in hardware.
 When it's software we call it a monitor program, and for hardware it's commonly called a trainer.
 In my case, I want to add these features in hardware..

 .. figure :: https://lh3.googleusercontent.com/pw/ACtC-3c0ghd2mox_6hFrde8tAXjk7DmhvGc71toNKh900qnj-BGMrMak8hZIL-LTVTdHAnEpbCeGC6tg72ETeG5O_yvcOw711jkv_MOECR1ghJIHX8-UBPcf0WgHlSIDumMk3i1R7e-_tDzwGP2CDNyK-RvCLw=w640-h273-no
    :width: 100%